 Applying tags

 Tags can be applied manually and automatically.
-To apply a tag manually to a contact, go to the 'Profile' tab, select the contact(s) you want to tag and click on the 'Tag' button on the top of the screen.
+To apply a tag manually to a contact, go to the 'Profile' tab, select the contact(s) you want to tag, and click on the 'Tag' button on the top of the screen.

-For example, you can choose to tag contacts who are inactive. by filtering out all those who have not logged in more than 25 days, and then applying the tag 'Inactive Contacts' to them.
+For example, you can choose to tag contacts who are inactive.
+By filtering out all those who have not logged in more than 25 days, and then applying the tag 'Inactive Contacts' to them.

 If you wish to apply an existing tag to those contacts, you can select the tag from the existing list, and all the selected contacts will automatically be tagged.
 You can follow this method to tag one or more contacts directly on the People page.